GUIAD-COVID/website-GUIAD/content/authors/jpintos/_index.md

 ---
 # Display name
-name: Daniel Herrera
+name: Javier Pintos

 # Username (this should match the folder name)
 authors:
-- dherrera
+- jpintos

 # Is this the primary user of the site?
 superuser: false